-Cafcass publishes new tips from its Family Forum for parents and professionals involved in the family court
+Cafcass publishes new tips from its Family Forum for parents and professionals

 Cafcass has today published a new range of accessible advice for parents and professionals involved in family court proceedings.
 The ‘top tips’ have been written by the Family Forum established by Cafcass in September 2021 as part of its ambition to listen more closely to what families say about their experiences of Cafcass’ work with them.